robotology/natural-speech/icubrec/gmm_training/README.md

 The main script for GMM-based model training is `train.sh`.

-For example, to train such a model for wsj0, you can run the command:
+For example, to train such a model for WSJ, you can run the command:

-    ./train.sh -e wsj0.env model_folder
+    ./train.sh -e wsj0_5k.env model_folder

 The training procedures follows the gender independent SI-84 systems described in [1](#ref1) [1](#references).

 ## Environment files

-We offer default environment files to train models for WSJ, CHiME4 and VoCub datasets, all stored in this folder and named after their respective dataset.
+We offer default environment files to train models for WSJ, chime4 and VoCub datasets, all stored in this folder and named after their respective dataset.

 ## Main training parameters